gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/debug/install.md

 * the GDB **server** application
 * the hardware **drivers** required by the JTAG/SWD probe

-The GNU ARM Eclipse project recommends three debugging solutions:
+The GNU MCU Eclipse project recommends three debugging solutions:

 * the **SEGGER J-Link** probe & GDB server, as **a highly professional solution**, supporting both JTAG and SWD, plus SWO trace output;
 * the **OpenOCD** application as **an universal tool**, supporting most cheap JTAG probes, but with limitations (currently it does not support SWD and implicitly no SWO, it is slower, configuration might be sometimes cryptical, there are many driver incompatibilities on Windows, etc);
-* the [GNU ARM Eclipse QEMU][4] emulator, supporting several Cortex-M boards.
+* the [GNU MCU Eclipse QEMU][4] emulator, supporting several Cortex-M boards.

 For an explanation why the SEGGER J-Link was selected, please go to the [J-Link Debugging][5] page and read the introduction section.